Fpstefan/mjoy/README.md

 ---> [Get-It](https://www.heise.de/download/product/mjoy) ... (for Downloading Installer)

-Licence of all sourcecode in this Repo is now: (CC BY 3.0 DE) Fpstefan
+Licence of all sourcecode in this Repo is now: (CC BY 3.0) Fpstefan